ste-giraldo/tinystatus/README.md

 * To add incidents or maintenance, edit `incidents.txt`
 * Generate status page `./tinystatus > index.html`
 * Serve the page with your favorite web server
+* Run the script every X minutes with crontab

 ## Configuration file